ivangonzalezacuna/cloud-computing-mean-app-project/README.md

         - `git push heroku master`

     5. Deploy the Heroku app with `heroku open`.
 You should see a message like this: **`{"message":"Invalid Token"}`**
-    6. Finally, go to the folder `/src/environments` and change the variable `apiUrl` with your new Heroku app.
+    6. Finally, go to the folder `/src/environments` and change the variable `apiUrl` with your new Heroku app link.
 This will provide a connection between our Front-End and our API, in the Back-End.

   - **Terminal 2**